mrcinv/covid-sim/docs/forecast.md

 ![](slologgraf.png)

-This plot shows the daily increases and estimates (together with rough error estimates) and the current projected curve.
+This plot shows the daily increases and daily estimates estimates (together with rough expected error estimates) and the current projected curve.

 ![](slograf.png)